adipandas/pyneat/README.md

 * Stanley, Kenneth O., and Risto Miikkulainen.
 "Efficient evolution of neural network topologies."
 Proceedings of the 2002 Congress on Evolutionary Computation.
 CEC'02 (Cat.
 No. 02TH8600).
 Vol. 2.
 IEEE, 2002.
 * neat-python: https://github.com/CodeReclaimers/neat-python

-You can use the following implementation for additional/advanced functionalities.
+You should use the following implementation for additional (advanced) functionalities.
 * [https://github.com/google/brain-tokyo-workshop/tree/master/WANNRelease/prettyNEAT](https://github.com/google/brain-tokyo-workshop/tree/master/WANNRelease/prettyNEAT)

+**Please let me know if you come across any bugs in this implementation.
+Feel free to send any pull requests.**